A Seaworthy Modern Family Home Built to Withstand the Elements

 Low-Maintenance Products for Longevity

-Durable and beautiful materials used on this house include board-formed concrete, which anchors exterior and interior walls, aluminum composite planks that mimic wood acting as a bris soleil on the second story, plus clear western red cedar on the eaves, garage door, and privacy fence.
+Durable and beautiful materials used in this house include board-formed concrete, which anchors exterior and interior walls, aluminum composite planks that mimic wood acting as a bris soleil on the second story, plus clear western red cedar on the eaves, garage door, and privacy fence.

 Powder-coated black aluminum-framed windows and doors complete the long-lasting ensemble of exterior finishes.
 In addition to withstanding salty sea air, these materials are fire-resistant and require little to no maintenance.